Hillary Carlip

-Hillary Carlip (born October 20, 1956) is an American author and visual artist, whose work has been featured in a museum show alongside Andy Warhol and Damien Hirst.
-Her latest release, Find Me I’m Yours, is an interactive, multi-platform entertainment experience conceived, designed and written by Carlip, and co-created, directed, and produced by Maxine Lapiduss.
+Hillary Carlip is an American best-selling author of six books and a visual artist whose work has been featured in museum shows alongside Andy Warhol and Damien Hirst.
+Her latest release, Willis Wonderland: The Legendary House of Atomic Kitsch is an architectural pop-up book on steroids celebrating Hall of Fame songwriter Allee Willis (September, Boogie Wonderland, Friends theme song, etc.), her iconic Streamline Moderne home, and its world-renowned collection of pop-culture kitsch.
+Hillary is also a graphic and motion designer whose animated collage short film Subterranean Spirits has won awards on the festival circuit.

 Books

 Carlip's first book, Girl Power: Young Women Speak Out, was published in 1995.
 It was selected by the New York Public Library for inclusion on its "Best Books for Teens" list, and Hillary appeared on Oprah to promote the book.

 Her second book, Zine Scene, which she designed herself and co-wrote with Francesca Lia Block, won an American Library Association Award.

 Carlip's third book, Queen of the Oddballs: And Other True Stories from a Life Unaccording to Plan, was an American Booksellers Association Book Sense Pick Best Seller, a Lambda Literary Award finalist in two categories (humor and memoir), and was selected by Borders as one of the Best Literary Memoirs of 2006.

 Her fourth book, A'la Cart: The Secret Lives of Grocery Shoppers (Virgin Books), received raves including a starred review from Publishers Weekly, who cited Carlip's "humor, grace and brilliantly creative eye," and called the book a "hilarious, delightful, unique achievement."

-Carlip's latest release, Find Me, I’m Yours, is an interactive entertainment experience in a new genre coined by Carlip – CLICK LIT®-- conceived from the start as an ever-expanding, multi-platform creation that launched November 3, 2014.
+Carlip's fifth book, Find Me, I'm Yours, was an interactive Storyverse in a new genre coined by Carlip – CLICK LIT®-- conceived from the start as an ever-expanding, multi-platform creation which included a novel, 33 custom websites Carlip designed and created, and streaming shows.